rabbitmq/ra/doc/INTERNALS.md

 ### Failure Detection

-Ra doesn't rely the Raft paper's approach to peer failure detection where the leader periodically sends append entries messages to enforce its leadership.
+Ra doesn't rely on the Raft paper's approach to peer failure detection where the leader periodically sends append entries messages to enforce its leadership.

 Ra is designed to support potentially thousands of concurrently running clusters within an Erlang cluster and having all these doing their own failure detection has proven excessive in terms of bandwidth usage.

-In Ra leaders will not send append entries unless there is an update to be sent it means followers don't (typically) set election timers.
+In Ra, leaders will not send append entries unless there is an update to be sent.
+It means followers don't (typically) set election timers.

 This leaves the question on how failures are detected and elections are triggered.